DeFi-Coder-News-Letter/GoldTrustStandard-gold-contract/README.md

 As required by our regulators, we have introduced a role for asset protection to freeze or seize the assets of a criminal party when required to do so by law, including by court order or other legal process.

-The `assetProtectionRole` can freeze and unfreeze the PAXG balance of any address on chain.
+The `assetProtectionRole` can freeze and unfreeze the GTSG balance of any address on chain.
 It can also wipe the balance of an address after it is frozen to allow the appropriate authorities to seize the backing assets.